We may earn income from links in this post. Please read this Disclosure for details.

 - This version of Bacalao a la Vizcaina features battered salt cod known as pescado seco envuelto en huevo.
-There is another variation of Bacalao a la Vizcaina popular in Mexico, where the salt cod isn’t battered but is cooked in the sauce and shredded.
-Sign up for the A Taste for Travel newsletter to receive a copy of that recipe when posted.
+There is another variation of this bacalao recipe popular in Mexico, where the salt cod isn’t battered but is cooked in the sauce and then shredded.

 - For best results, cut the salt cod into pieces about the size of the palm of your hand or smaller.

-- The batter for pescado seco envuelto en huevo for Bacalao a la Vizcaina is the same one used to make chile rellenos so it’s worth learning.
+- The batter for pescado seco envuelto en huevo for this recipe is the same one used to make chile rellenos ( stuffed peppers) so it’s worth learning.

 - Once you’ve made the batter, use it immediately.
 If you allow it to sit, it begins to separate and loses its volume.

 - Enjoy as part of a Christmas or New Year’s Eve Menu with ponche de frutas, a hot holiday fruit punch.
 It also goes well with Arroz Verde, a light and fluffy spinach rice pilaf

 - Perfect 15-Minute Grilled Halibut with Fresh Peach Salsa

 - Salmon Impossible Pie

 - Cream of Sardine Pate – A Recipe by Basque Chef Martin Berasategui

 Bacalao a la Vizcaina - Spanish-style Salt Cod in Batter